Susanou/EECS341-Final/README.md

 $ python3 manage.py runserver
 ```

-Now you should be able to land on our welcome page by typing out your localhost IP and default port number `127.0.0.1:8000` in your web browser and start your journey with `FitHub`!
+Now you should be able to land on our welcome page by typing out your localhost IP and default port number `127.0.0.1:8000` in your web browser and start your journey with FitHub!

 ---

 ## User Interface

-As the graph below, **when a user first enters the website, he is greeted by a welcome page where they are introduced to FitHub and its services**. **The user** could then choose to sign up for a member account for FitHub, or login **if they already have an account**.
-Since FitHub provides the best service to its members exclusively, non-members **are not allowed further access to FitHub websites**.
+When a user first enters the website, this user is greeted by a welcome page where this user is introduced to FitHub and its services.
+The user could then choose to sign up for a member account for FitHub, or login if the user already have an account.
+Since FitHub provides the best service to its members exclusively, non-members are not allowed further access to FitHub websites.

-Upon login, the user is presented **with his user information page**, **where he could make changes to his email and phone number**.
-However, the user will not be able to change **his name** without contacting the administration office for the sake of identity security.
-The user information page is the core webpage for the whole site, most functions this website provides have user profile page as its base. **For example, the user could check and potentially update his membership status if requested**. **He could check the classes he is registered for, view the information of his classes, or remove the classes he is enrolled in**.
-There is also a link on the user information page to redirect the user to a sign up page **where he is presented** with the complete list of classes.
+Upon login, the user is presented with the user's information page, where this user could make changes to the email and phone number field.
+However, the user will not be able to change the name field without contacting the administration office for the sake of identity security.
+The user information page is the core webpage for the whole site, most functions this website provides have user profile page as their base.
+For example, the user could check and potentially update the user's membership status if requested.
+The user could check the classes this user is registered for, view the information of this user's classes, or remove the classes this user is enrolled in.
+There is also a link on the user information page to redirect the user to a sign up page where this user is presented with the complete list of classes.

-The user information page contains a link which allows the user to switch to the staff page **if he is a staff**, **but he cannot register** to become a tutor as all tutor approval processes has to be done in person for safety purposes.
-Once the user is done with the FitHub website, **he could log out of his account** by clicking on the log out button at the very bottom of the page.
+The user information page contains a link which allows the user to switch to the staff page if this user is a staff, but users cannot register to become tutors as all tutor approval processes has to be done in person for safety purposes.
+Once the user is done with the FitHub website, a user could log out of the account by clicking on the log out button at the very bottom of the page.

 ---

 ## File Structure

 Both our code and data are under the outer `FitHub` folder, which contains the following files: `manage.py` and `requirements.txt`.
-It also contains the following subfolders: `FitHub`, `landing`, `login`, `profile`, and `templates`.
+It also contains the following subfolders: `FitHub`, `landing`, `login`, and `profile`.

-The `FitHub` subfolder contains the files are used and shared across the Django applications. `landing`, `login`, and `profile` are Django application folders, among which `landing` is the welcome page, `login` handles the login requests, and `profile` is the most important one enabling most of the website features.
+The `FitHub` subfolder contains the files are used and shared across the Django applications.
+Landing, login, and profile are Django application folders, among which `landing` is the welcome page, `login` handles the login requests, and `profile` is the most important one enabling most of the website features.

 Three application folders all have similar subfiles: `admin.py` is the file in which the models are registered. `models.py` contains the model declarations, which are python objects that represent relations.
-The models we’ve written in this file are base on the SQL table declaration file `sqlCode.sql` in the outermost `FitHub` folder.
+The models we’ve written in this file are base on the SQL table declaration file `data.sql` in the outermost `FitHub` folder.
 We’ve written the models here in order for Django to run.

 `apps.py` allows us to set configurations for the application, `profile` in this case. `urls.py` is where the url patterns are defined, in which the path function takes three arguments: first is route which is a url pattern and second is the view that is linked to the url.
 Third is named url patterns used in the reverse function for getting the url given name.